Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_pfg_stores.md

   - **Transformation Accuracy:** Confirm that the CASE statement correctly converts full province names into their corresponding two-letter abbreviations.

 ## Conclusion
-The `staging_pfg_stores` model effectively cleans and standardizes raw store data from the POS system.
+The `stg_pfg_stores` model effectively cleans and standardizes raw store data from the POS system.
 By applying necessary renaming, transforming province values, and generating a unique store identifier, this model lays a solid foundation for further data processing and analysis, ensuring reliable downstream reporting and business insights.